Stability comes from making changes - A tale of infrastructure as code

 The only constant in life is change - Heraclitus

 In a production system, changes possess the biggest risk.
 However, changes are also inevitable due to the pace of agile engineering projects.
 Therefore, making changes is the ONLY way to improve the resiliency of your cloud infrastructure.

 In the traditional approach, an application developer “asks for” an infrastructure for their code to run by opening a ticket.
 A team of operation folks provision that infrastructure either manually or running some scripts (which are customized to each ticket request).
 Now imagine a large team of developers working on a product that requires them to tear down the infrastructure frequently and provision new ones.
 The manual ticketing approach would soon become a bottleneck as the project would scale.
-With the wide adoption of the cloud, speed cannot be compromised when allocating required resources to the development team.
+With wide adoption of cloud, speed cannot be compromised when allocating required resources to the development team.
 This calls for a dynamic infrastructure where:

 - System configuration is not only written as code but also version controlled

 - Systems are provisioned and torn down frequently